Highly Recommended: Tile

 Tile + Installation: $5 - $30 per square foot

 A few different materials can be made into tile flooring.
-You mostly find porcelain or ceramic tiles; porcelain is a kind of ceramic, but ceramic can be made with other bases or made to look like stone or wood.
-Porcelain is ultimately stronger and more durable, while ceramic tile is easier to cut and more affordable.
+You mostly find porcelain or ceramic tiles; porcelain is a kind of ceramic, but ceramic can be made with other bases or made to look like stone or wood flooring.
+Porcelain tile is ultimately stronger and more durable, while ceramic tile is easier to cut and more affordable.
 Note that ceramic does need a top glaze in order to be waterproof.

 Tile is also highly customizable with a variety of sizes, shapes (hexagon tiles are particularly popular), patterns, and colors.
 You can play with different designs and looks, whether you want to make your floor an accent piece or a more subtle design aspect of your bathroom.
 Another perk is that when you need to replace your tile flooring, you usually only need to replace the damaged tile as opposed to the whole floor.